As one of Tewkesbury's newest attractions, the Nature Reserve is a haven for wildlife all year round.Read more

 Off the main routes there are plenty of quiet country roads to explore surrounding Tewkesbury making the town an ideal place to stay whilst exploring the area on two wheels.

 With a wide choice of cafes, pubs and restaurants it’s a well-liked destination to take a break and refuel.

-Mountain bike enthusiasts looking for a challenging ride frequently seek out nearby Bredon Hill, Cleeve Hill and the Malvern Hills.
-More adventure and stunning woodland trails are found half an hour away in the Forest of Dean.
+Mountain bike enthusiasts looking for a challenging ride frequently seek out nearby Bredon Hill, Cleeve Hill, the Malvern Hills and the Forest of Dean.

 30 alleyways exist in Tewkesbury today - there were once

 Tewkesbury has two big anniversaries in 2021; 900 years since the consecration of the Abbey and 550 years since the Battle of Tewkesbury.
 The town will have plenty to celebrate

 Tewkesbury Abbey was bought from Henry VIII by the townsfolk for